Djibouti entry requirements for Kenya passport holders

 Frequently asked questions

-If you're arriving from a country with yellow fever (including Kenya), you need to show a yellow fever vaccination certificate.
-Without it, you may be quarantined or denied entry.
-Get the vaccine at least 10 days before travel.
+Yes, because Kenya is a country with risk of yellow fever transmission.
+You'll need to show a valid yellow fever vaccination certificate at immigration.
+Get the shot at least 10 days before travel.

 Official sources